ainfosec/FISSURE/README.md

 Creating [Issues](https://github.com/ainfosec/FISSURE/issues) to bring attention to bugs is also welcomed.

 Need more specific ideas?
 There are a lot of topics we have yet to investigate.
 Check out our running list of potential [to-do items](./TODO.md).
 Any help is appreciated.
 Pick an easy one and write that you contributed to FISSURE in your resume/CV.

+Are you a student or looking to learn more about RF and programming?
+Refer to the [2023 Project Idea List](./idea_list.md).

 ## Collaborating